ContinualAI/avalanche/README.md

 5. Close your issue.

 ### Some notes on contributing
+* Communication is key.
+Ask questions, post issues, and meet the team.
 * Try to focus on a single issue at a time
 * Use PEP8 coding style
 * respect the 80 columns limit